-We share lots of tips to help your advisors turn off autopilot and put their full concentration on the customer.
+We share lots of tips to help your advisors turn off serving customers on autopilot and put their full concentration on the customer.

 The Problem With Being in Autopilot